yuripettorossi/CI2024_project-work/README.md

 ## Introduction

-The goal of the project has been the development of a symbolic regression to extract a formula that best represents the distribution of 8 datasets.
+The goal of the project was the development of a symbolic regression algorithm to extract a mathematical formula that best represents the distribution of 8 datasets.

 ## Methodology